A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Overheads for Universal Fault-Tolerant Computation

 Previous work demonstrated computation with Majorana triangle codes but utilized only bosonic aspects of the MSC for the ancilla patches containing magic states~\cite{Maj_Triangle_Code2018}.
-This requires an $O(d^2)$ number of ancilla Majoranas in addition to four triangle codes~\cite{Maj_Triangle_Code2018}.
-The ancilla cost is at least that of a distance-$d$ patch (e.g., that of Figure~\ref{fig:Patch}).
-This compares to the $O(1)$ number of ancilla Majoranas required in the above method.
-Thus, for large $d$, utilizing fermionic aspects of the MSC in magic state preparation and storage becomes much more efficient.
+This yielded a scheme where magic state injection required an $O(d^2)$ number of ancilla Majoranas in addition to four triangle codes: The ancilla cost is at least that of a distance-$d$ patch (e.g., that of Figure~\ref{fig:Patch}).
+This compares to the $O(1)$ number of ancilla Majoranas [namely the 4 MZMs used to prepare the noisy state for injection, and the $O(1)$-length tails] required in the off-patch method from Section~\ref{subsec:Off-Patch_Magic_state_inj}.
+Thus, for large $d$, utilizing fermionic aspects of the MSC in magic state preparation and storage becomes more efficient.
+(Note that it is not possible to use bosonic ancilla patches for measurement as we require odd-length boundaries for lattice surgery with triangle codes; see Table~\ref{tab:Majorana_overhead}.)

-Using the fermionic features of the MSC also enhances the efficiency of logical qubit readout (cf. Section~\ref{subsec:Fermion_Parity_Mmt}).
-We begin by considering the measurement of a single-qubit logical Pauli operator, which is of the form $i\Upsilon_j\Upsilon_k$, with $\Upsilon_j$ and $\Upsilon_k$ stored in separate Majorana triangle codes.
-We have outlined how to perform this type of measurement in Section~\ref{subsec:Bilinear_Mmt} and Appendix~\ref{app:Lattice_Surg}.
-The number of Majoranas required for the ancilla patch of code in such a measurement is $2\Delta_d + O(d) = \frac{3}{8}d^2 + O(d)$, resulting from two triangle codes and a thin tail connecting them.
-The length of this tail will depend on $d$ but its thickness can be kept minimal (see Figure~\ref{fig:Bilinear_High_weight} of Appendix~\ref{app:Lattice_Surg}).
-Measuring a logical Pauli operator with an ancilla patch containing only bosonic information requires $\frac{3}{2}d^2 + O(d)$ Majoranas (similarly to qubit storage).
-Thus logical MZMs provide significant resource savings for large $d$ over using bosonic ancilla patches.